 Seth took his dedication to helping his community to the next step in 2010 when he declared his candidacy for the District 5 seat on Richland County Council.
 In that election, he decisively won the Democratic Primary when he earned 67 percent of the vote in a field of four candidates.

 Seth and his wife Anna, a pharmacist specializing in geriatrics, were married in 2008 and welcomed the arrival of their first son Cole in 2011.
 Seth and Anna celebrated the arrival of their second son, Luke, born on Sept.
-16, 2013.
-The Rose family lives in the Hollywood-Rose Hill neighborhood and they attend Downtown Church in Columbia.
+16, 2013, which was followed by the birth of their third child, and first daughter, Tillie who was born on Oct.
+12, 2016.
+The Rose Family are active members of the Downtown Church in Columbia.

 Councilman Rose is the founder of Seth Rose, Attorney at Law, located at 1528 Blanding Street in the Historic Bond House in downtown Columbia's Robert Mills Neighborhood.
 As a former prosecutor himself, Seth is dedicated to the public safety of his constituents.
 He has help ushered in proposals that raise the pay and number of first-responders, as well as create additional positions to prosecute violent crimes in Richland County.

 Seth has also given his time and energy to helping his community by serving on the Shandon Neighborhood Council, coaching Special Olympics tennis athletes, and being a member of the Gills Creek Watershed Association, Five Points Association and the Columbia Rotary Club.
 Additionally, Seth is the pro bono attorney for CrimeStoppers of the Midlands and is a former board member for the South Carolina Small Business Chamber of Commerce.